netresearch/dhl-online-retoure-m1/doc/src/OnlineReturns.rst

    PageBreak

-* Download the PDF file, open it, and print it
+* Download the PDF file, open it, and print the label
+* Alternatively, show the QR code in a DHL postal facility to have the label printed there

 .. image:: images/en/createlabel-04-return_label.png
    :scale: 220 %